oguntayomicheal/Crypto-Hub/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

+- I would like to thank [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for inspiring the design.
-We would like to thank Microverse for the readme file template
+- I would like to thank Microverse for the readme file template

 <p align="right">(<a href="#readme-top">back to top</a>)</p>